-I wasn’t planning to buy a BOB Revolution stroller last weekend.
+I wasn’t planning to buy a BOB Revolution stroller.
 I had a hand-me-down jogging stroller that worked just fine.
 But, we decided to check out REI’s annual sale and the BOB Revolution strollers were on sale.

 “What’s the harm in just giving one a try?”
 I said to myself.
 Suddenly, it was like a dream – my son eagerly climbed into the stroller and it glided as if on air under my touch.
 I was in love!
 I couldn’t let it go!
 “I deserve it”, I told myself.
 And that’s how I got my BOB Revolution stroller.

 Okay, okay, I know that sounded a little silly.
 But it really did happen like that.
 The BOB Revolution stroller is so easy to push that it really does feel like it’s gliding on air.
 Because of the front swivel wheel, you can push it with only one hand and it turns on a dime.